JosephM101/PriceCalc-Legacy/README.md

 Consideration  | Status
 ------------- | -------------
-Add feature that allows for saving/opening lists instead of having just one  |  In progress Add "budgeting" feature |
+Add feature for exporting lists to spreadsheet file  |  In progress Add feature that allows for saving/opening lists instead of having just one  |
+Add "budgeting" feature  |
 Add the ability to change the app's theme color(s)  |